skai-org/skyOS/README.md

-Note : This software can be seamlessly run on Linux, windows and mac!
+This software can be seamlessly run on Linux, windows and mac!